diliu-cmu/liu-portfolio/final-project-part-two.md

 **Do you understand each graph and its interpretation?
 Does each graph convey trueness, completeness, and perceptibility?**

-1. Percent of U.S. Adults Visiting Art Museums/Galleries:
+1-Percent of U.S. Adults Visiting Art Museums/Galleries:
 lost track of its main purpose.
 Instead of showing the decline in participation between the two years, it should highlightthe percentage differences between the age groups.
 This would better align with the narrative.

-2.Population of People Age 65+ Outnumbering Children in 2034: The scale of the icon is confusing and makes it hard to compare the data.
+2-Population of People Age 65+ Outnumbering Children in 2034: The scale of the icon is confusing and makes it hard to compare the data.
 The graph is engaging but needs adjustments to better reflect the message and clarify the comparison.

-3. Life Expectancy: the interviewee liked this graph and noted the only change is to formatted it to fit the Shorthand page better for easier viewing.
+3-Life Expectancy: the interviewee liked this graph and noted the only change is to formatted it to fit the Shorthand page better for easier viewing.

-4.Life Priorities Comparison Between Older and Younger Adults:
+4-Life Priorities Comparison Between Older and Younger Adults:
 There is an error in the graph-the numbers for the age groups in the "Social Connection" bar are flipped.
 The graph is also unclear because the percentages for "Having Fun" and "Social Connections" are very similar between the two groups.

 **If the data visualization is not clear in conveying the story (or simply not clear in design), what adjustments and changes would you suggest?**

-1.Percent of U.S. Adults Visiting Art Museums/Galleries:Group the ages into two categories: 65 +, and younger than 65.
+1-Percent of U.S. Adults Visiting Art Museums/Galleries:Group the ages into two categories: 65 +, and younger than 65.
 Focus on showing the percent change in participation between these two groups over the years.

-2. Population of People Age 65+ Outnumbering Children in 2034:Adjust the scale of the icons, making the "child" icon larger and more proportional to the "adult" icon.
+2-Population of People Age 65+ Outnumbering Children in 2034:Adjust the scale of the icons, making the "child" icon larger and more proportional to the "adult" icon.
 Add a clear title or statement to make sure the audience quickly understands the message being conveyed.

-4.Life Priorities Comparison Between Older and Younger People: Swap the percentages for the "Social Connection" bar to correct the error between the 55+ group and people younger than 55.
+4-Life Priorities Comparison Between Older and Younger People: Swap the percentages for the "Social Connection" bar to correct the error between the 55+ group and people younger than 55.
 Consider framing "55+" as the "older population" consistently throughout the graph to reduce confusion because the story focuses on people aged 65 and older.
 To avoid misinterpretation, add a note to clarify that the original data categorized the groups as 55+ and younger than 55.

 **Are there any gaps in the narrative and data?
 What would you like to see that is missing in the story?**